Team

 48-hour build

-The AI employee reads referral documents, emails, forms, and call notes, then summarizes missing documents, urgency, eligibility blockers, and next admin action.
+The AI employee reads referral documents, emails, forms, and call notes — access to patient-identifying and clinical detail scoped and agreed with the practice at setup — then summarizes missing documents, urgency, eligibility blockers, and next admin action.

 Patient or referrer chase drafts are prepared for missing forms, insurance details, intake packets, or appointment information.